mcguffin/acf-quickedit-fields/readme.txt

  - Supports Post, Term and User list tables
  - Scalar Columns (Like Text, Number, ...) can be made sortable
  - Edit ACF Field values in Quick edit and Bulk edit

+= Known Limitations =
+ - Bulk Edit seems to be incompatible with [Search & Filter Pro](https://searchandfilter.com/) @see [Issue #145](https://github.com/mcguffin/acf-quickedit-fields/issues/145)
+ - Might show a message if ACF Pro comes in bundle with another plugin. @see [Issue #146](https://github.com/mcguffin/acf-quickedit-fields/issues/145)
+ - The plugin is not tested against wooCommerce, so some issues may occur. @see [Issue #135](https://github.com/mcguffin/acf-quickedit-fields/issues/135), [Issue #173](https://github.com/mcguffin/acf-quickedit-fields/issues/173).
+I will happily accept pull request, fixing such issues.

 = Usage =